 What is an iOS Backup file?

 iOS Backup files include device settings from the Settings app, home and lock screen images, icon arrangement and app content and settings.
 Backups do NOT contain apps or iTunes media.
+Follow the instructions below to create your back up, compress it and upload it to GroundControl.

-Step 1: Configure your Master Device
+Step 1: Configure your Master Device (non-DEP)

 - To make the Master, start with a erased iOS device.
 The device does not need to be supervised.